 3.3 Shoot Apex Culture

-Wang and Valkonen [14] reported that while using shoot tip (0.5-1.5mm including 2-4 leaf primordia) culture SPCSV was eliminated, however, elimination of SPFMV failed in 90-93% of the largest shoot tips (1.5 mm).
+Wang and Valkonen [14] reported that using shoot tip (0.5-1.5mm including 2-4 leaf primordia) culture, eliminate SPCSV, however, elimination of SPFMV failed in 90-93% of the largest shoot tips (1.5 mm).
 In this study, we used the shoot tip (0.1-0.3 mm including growth point and one small initial leaf was cultured on KN medium (Fig. 2C) for shoot apex culture, SPFMV was immunolocalized up to the fourth-youngest leaf primordium [14].
 The shoot apex began to grow after 3 weeks of culture with an elongated initial leaf (Fig. 2D).
 Two initial leaves with growth point were observable after 6 weeks (Fig. 2E).
 Leave-like shoots were obtained after 9 weeks (Fig. 2F).
 And the complete plants with roots were achieved on phytohormone free MS medium after 12 weeks (Fig. 2G).
 In this study, the period of from shoot apex cultured to complete plants obtained was about 3 months that was half time taken in that of MS medium reported previously [5].
-From the results of shoot apex culture, it is considered based on the culture efficiencies between KN and MS, that the protocol using KN medium in this study has the advantages not only in the higher rate of recovery plant but also in the shorter required time, indicating that KN medium is more suitable to shoot apex culture of sweet potato than that of MS.
+From the results of shoot apex culture, it is considered based on the culture efficiencies between KN and MS, that the protocol using KN medium in this study has the advantages not only in the higher rate of recovered plant but also in the shorter required time, indicating that KN medium is more suitable to shoot apex culture of sweet potato than that of MS.